Localization testing has a broad definition, and you need a broad set of tools to do the job efficiently.

 Screenshot Capturing Tools

-When it comes to taking screenshots, ShareX is certainly one of my favorite localization testing tools.
+When it comes to taking screenshots, ShareX is certainly one of our favorite localization testing tools.

-Snagit is the answer if you are looking for Jing+ advanced editing features.
-I don’t think it would be necessary for a tester (it’s not free either) but it is a great tool for an engineer and high on my list of essential localization testing tools.
+Snagit is the answer if you are looking for advanced editing features.
+It’s a great tool for an engineer and high on our list of essential localization testing tools.

 It can capture more advanced videos (within a time limit) and offers several options for sharing your screenshots.
-Snagit is my tool of choice.
+Snagit is our tool of choice.

 Localization Testing Automation Tools

-Most localization testing is manual as text needs to be read, layout needs to be checked and localization needs to be verified, all of which require a human to manually do.
+Most localization testing is manual.
+Text needs to be read, layout needs to be checked, and localization needs to be verified, all of which require a human to manually do.

 However there are still cases where automation comes into the picture.